Cyfrin/Updraft/courses/foundry/3-html-fund-me/4-function-selectors/+page.md

 }
 ```

-If we were to call this function, the information Metamask gives us is a little different.
+If we were to call this function, the information MetaMask gives us is a little different.

 ::image{src='/html-fundme/3-function-selector/function-selector3.png' style='width: 75%; height: auto;'}